SyafaHadyan/unit-converter/README.md

 # Unit Converter

-This is a unit converter that currently supports temperature conversions.
-More units such as distance, weight, and volume will be added soon.
+This is a unit converter that currently supports temperature, weight, and length conversion.
+More conversions will be added in the future.

 ## Usage